Things To Do in Amsterdam If You Don’t Smoke Weed

 For full information on the bicycle day tour and other bike tour options, view Guide Holland's website at http://www.guideholland.com/whatcycling.html.
 Edmond also includes a lunch pack for each guest with the tours.

-I must admit, Alex and I had a few prostitution arguments while in Amsterdam:
+I must admit, Alex and I had a few prostitution arguments while in Amsterdam.
+Like I mentioned earlier, I really wanted nothing to do with the scene.
+Highlights from our discussion:

 He thought a lot of the women there were happy making big bucks and felt self empowered in their rental booths.